Austin-Ricketts/Password-Generator-HW/README.md

 after this d) the code moves through a series of "if" statements applying the user's choices;
 finally e) a "for loop" is used to generate the random criteria.

+I made no changes to the index.html file or the style.css file.